FIXTradingCommunity/fix-orchestra/README.md

 ## Build
 The project is built with Maven version 3.3 or later.

 The project requires Java 11 or later.
 Some modules use Java Platform Module System (JPMS).
-To build the full project requires a [Maven toolchain configuration](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for each version of Java.